 Parking lease supports Ohio State's academic mission

 In 2012, Ohio State entered a 50-year lease of its parking operations for $483 million.
 All of the proceeds from this innovative funding strategy have been invested in the university's endowment.
-Over the 50 years, this unique funding source is expected to provide $3.1 billion to academic initiatives such as hiring faculty, offering more student scholarships, and supporting the arts and humanities.
+Over the 50 years, this unique funding source is expected to provide funding for academic initiatives such as hiring faculty, offering more student scholarships, and supporting the arts and humanities.

 Eminence Fellows

-The 91 Eminence Fellows in 2019-20 are high school valedictorians, national merit scholars, community leaders, entrepreneurs, scholar athletes and represent the top of the incoming class at Ohio State.
+The 197 Eminence Fellows dating back to 2012-13 academic years are high school valedictorians, national merit scholars, community leaders, entrepreneurs, scholar athletes and represent the top of the incoming class at Ohio State.

 More on the Eminence Fellows program